 For Achieving Excellence in College and University Teaching

-The 2013 Ford Foundation Postdoctoral Fellowship competition is CLOSED and no longer accepting applications.
+The 2014 Ford Foundation Postdoctoral Fellowship competition is CLOSED and applications are no longer being accepted.

 Postdoctoral fellowships will be awarded in a national competition administered by the National Research Council (NRC) on behalf of the Ford Foundation.
 The awards will be made to individuals who, in the judgment of the review panels, have demonstrated superior academic achievement, are committed to a career in teaching and research at the college or university level, show promise of future achievement as scholars and teachers, and are well prepared to use diversity as a resource for enriching the education of all students.